For all things crypto on Venmo, check out this FAQ!

-You will incur a fee when you buy or sell cryptocurrencies on Venmo.
+You will incur a fee when you buy or sell most cryptocurrencies on Venmo.
 The fee will vary based on the purchase or sale amount.
 Venmo displays that amount when you are making a transaction.

 How does Venmo calculate fees for buying and selling crypto?

-The exchange rate may include an estimated spread of one-half of one percent (0.50%), provided, however, that the actual spread may be higher or lower based on market conditions.
+The exchange rate will include an estimated spread of one-half of one percent (0.50%), provided, however, that the actual spread may be higher or lower based on market conditions.
 We will not separately calculate or disclose the spread we earn on each transaction.
 By using Venmo’s crypto services, you agree to pay all applicable exchange rates (including spread) and fees.